Ivan Vukomanović: Kerala Blasters

-2021–22: Appoinment and ISL finals
+2021–22: Appointment and ISL finals

 On 17 June 2021, Kerala Blasters announced that Vukomanović has been appointed as the Indian Super League club's new head coach ahead of the 2021–22 season.
 Under Vukomanović, Kerala Blasters won their first game of the season in the 2021 Durand Cup match against Indian Navy with a score of 0–1 on 11 September 2021.
 His first Indian Super League match as the manager of Kerala Blasters ended in 4–2 defeat on 19 November against ATK Mohun Bagan FC.
 The following two games saw Blasters drawing against NorthEast United FC and Bengaluru FC respectively.

 It was on 5 December that Vukomanović's Blasters side saw their first league win as they defeated Odisha FC by 2–1 at full-time, and helped Kerala Blasters to seal their first Indian Super League victory in 11 months.
 The Blasters' then won back-to-back games against defending champions Mumbai City FC and against rivals Chennaiyin FC, and made it to the top four in the table.
 The Blasters' unbeaten streak under Vukomanović continued, and they moved to the top of the table for the first time in eight years during the mid-season after the 1–0 victory over Hyderabad FC on 9 January 2022.

 Under his management, the Blasters qualified for the ISL finals for the first time since 2016 after beating Jamshedpur FC 2–1 on aggregate score from both legs.
 They faced Hyderabad in the final on 20 March, which they lost in penalty shoot-out.
 The club reached numerous milestones during the season including a 10-match unbeaten run which made them climb to the top of the table for the first time in its history.
 The Blasters also recorded its highest goals scored, highest points obtained, highest number of wins and least number of losses.
 They also achieved a positive goal difference for the first time in the club's history.